 At the same time the customer satisfaction surveys indicated that the insurance was losing its positive standing although it had invested in individual care programs in the last few years.

 SKC was assigned to support an initiative that was designed to strengthen the customer orientation and the collaboration among the employees of critical business operations in which important customer groups were involved.

 Studies have shown that insured persons do not rate their insurance based on individual interactions, but instead form an opinion in the course of their relationship with the insurance.
 Loyal customers are satisfied with the overall impression which they have built throughout the journey.
 Enthusiastic clients know how to tell stories with very positive impressions.

-SKC exploited the idea of the value journey.
+SKC used the concept of the value journey.
 The value journey is the client's travel together with its health insurance throughout their insurance relationship.